Endeavour @ The Cedars - SEMH provision

 Leading our team at Endeavour is Luke Marvell.
 Luke started his career working in the secondary Pupil Referral Unit before spending the next eleven years working at two schools in North West Leicestershire.
 His career has been varied and challenging, with a range of diverse roles and exciting opportunities.
 Luke brings with him a wealth of experience in the social, emotional, and mental health sector.
 He is passionate and committed to the Lionheart Educational Trust’s ethos, sharing the same aim to achieve success in a safe, happy, and supportive environment that enables pupils to grow as individuals and allows them to be the best they can be.

-Nadine Kidd - Higher-Level Teaching Assistant (HLTA) and Emotional Literacy Support Assistant (ELSA)
+Tracey Harrison – Teaching Assistant anD Emotional Literacy Support Assistant (ELSA)